jdarais/avro-codegen/README.md

 - **description**: The project description
 - **include**: A list of glob patterns to search for schema files to include, (usually something like ["src/**/*.avsc"])
 - **default_generators**: A list of generators to invoke by default when no specific generator has been selected for the "generate" command
+- **generators**: A dictionary mapping generator names to custom generators.
+Generators have the following properties:
+  - **path**: Path (relative to project root) to the generator

 ## Creating a generator